 Pro Tip: Be sure to communicate with the coach and admissions and explain what you are looking for as far as a scholarship is concerned this way they can plan accordingly.

 One of the best components of being recruited to a DIII college was that the classes were very small and intimate.
-I also noticed that the student engagement was very high in the classroom.
-To this day I still visit Skidmore and I make it a point to chat with my former professors, but most important the professors take an interest in my business.
+I also noticed that student engagement was very high in the classroom.
+To this day, I still visit Skidmore, and I make it a point to chat with my former professors, but most importantly, the professors take an interest in my business, LRT Sports.
 I graduated with a business degree from Skidmore, and the professors are still willing to give me advice, which you might not get at the DII and DIII level.
 I can not thank the business professors enough.
-I also had an amazing soccer coach, Lacey Largeteau, who wanted all of us to succeed on and off the field.
-She had a great balance of teaching us that if we worked hard we could have fun while doing so.
+I also had a fantastic soccer coach, Lacey Largeteau, who cared about each and every one of us, she wanted all of us to succeed on and off the field.
+Lacey taught us to work hard, and then you can play hard.
 Lastly, It is easy to get a full experience at a DIII school in just one day, which may not be possible at a big university.

 Let’s face it; Division III athletics provides a well-rounded collegiate experience.
-You will have a balance of competitive sports, rigorous academics, ad the opportunity to pursue extra-curricular activities.
-What’s better than that?
+You will have a balance of competitive sports, rigorous academics, and the opportunity to pursue extra-curricular activities.

 Posted on June 5, 2017 in Recruiting 101